Eveangalina/ops-102d14-reading-notes/reading1.md

 # ops-reading-notes1
 # Hardware vs Software attack

-*Case Study: China’s Spy Chip*
+*Case Study: China’s Spy Chip*;
-In order to understand the difference between a hardware and a software attack you would need to first understand how the computer functions and its components.
+*In order to understand the difference between a hardware and a software attack you would need to first understand how the computer functions and its components.*

 ### 1. How is a hardware hack different than a software hack?
 **A hardware hack is an attack on one or more of the computers physical components.
 A software attack would be an attack on one of the computers Operating Systems.**